ankitraj4096/HabitFlow/HELP_SUPPORT.md

 **Q: Do theme changes sync across devices?**
 A: Yes!
 Your theme preference syncs automatically when you log in on another device.

+**Q: Do tier colors show in my friend's view?**
+A: Yes!
+When friends view your profile, they see your current tier colors in the header and UI elements.

 ---

 ### Data & Storage